 Check the forecast.
-Stay indoors as much as possible on hot, dry, windy days when pollen counts are generally the highest.
+Stay indoors as much as possible on hot, dry, windy days, when pollen counts are highest.

-Try to avoid extreme temperature changes -- they are triggers for some people with asthma.
+Try to avoid extreme temperature changes -- they can triggers asthma.

-If possible, stay indoors between 5 and 10 a.m. when outdoor pollen counts are usually highest.
+If you can, stay inside between 5 a.m. and 10 a.m., when outdoor pollen counts are highest.

-After being outdoors, take a shower, wash your hair, and change your clothes to remove pollen that may have collected in your clothes and hair.
+When you come back inside, take a shower, wash your hair, and change your clothes.
+That’ll get rid of pollen that may have collected in your clothes and hair.

-To protect yourself from insect stings, wear shoes, long pants and sleeves, and do not wear scented deodorants, perfumes, shampoos, or hair products.
+To protect yourself from insect stings, wear shoes, long pants, and sleeves.
+Don’t use scented deodorants, perfumes, shampoos, or hair products.

-Don't hang clothes or linens out to dry as pollen and molds may collect in them and can make your allergies worse.
+Don't hang clothes or linens out to dry.
+They’ll collect pollen and mold.

-Bring an extra supply of medicines in case you need them.
+Bring an extra supply of meds in case you need them.

 Staying in a Hotel